Cost of Living in London — The Ultimate Guide

 Based on these figures, a single person could live on around £200 - £250 per month for food and basic household items.

-6. The Cost of Entertainment
+6. The Cost of Entertainment in London

 London isn't short of entertainment, and there are thousands of activities with which to fill your free time.
 How much this all costs will depend on your own tastes, preferences, and hobbies.

-If you love the silver screen, you can expect to pay between £8 to £15 for a cinema ticket in the UK's largest city.
+If you love the silver screen, you can expect to pay between £8 – £15 for a cinema ticket in the UK's largest city.
 If it's live action you're after, there are scores of theatres dotted around London's West End and beyond.
 Tickets range in price from £20 to well over £100, so it really does depend on what you want to see and where.

 The city is also home to many art galleries and museums, which generally offer an afternoon's entertainment at very reasonable prices.
 The famed Natural History Museum is free to get into, and can provide hours of fun for the whole family.